-Education in the Czech Republic, Canada and France, Eva Egron-Polak studied French Literature, Political Science and International Political Economy.
-For nearly 20 years at the Association of Universities and Colleges of Canada (AUCC) she held several senior positions including Vice President, International, prior to becoming the Secretary General of IAU in 2002.
+Educated in the Czech Republic, Canada and France, Eva Egron-Polak studied French Literature, Political Science and International Political Economy.
+After nearly 20 years at the Association of Universities and Colleges of Canada, now known as Universities Canada, where she held several positions including as Vice President, International, she became the Secretary General of the International Association of Universities (IAU) in 2002.
+She held this position until 2017 and now continues as an IAU Senior Fellow.

-At IAU, an independent, global association of universities and associations of higher education institutions based at UNESCO in Paris, Eva Egron-Polak has been involved in numerous policy areas in higher education, most especially internationalisation but also issues related to equitable access and success in higher education, the contribution of higher education to sustainable development and a continued focus on ethics, academic values and higher education’s responsibility to society.
+At IAU, an independent, global association of higher education institutions and associations of universities, based at UNESCO in Paris, Eva Egron-Polak developed numerous new activities and services in various higher education policy areas, most especially in internationalisation, but also promoting equitable access and success, the importance of sustainable development and a strong focus on ethics, academic values and higher education’s responsibility to society.

-Eva Egron-Polak has served on many committees at UNESCO, the European Commission, OECD, etc. She is or has been a member of international advisory bodies in the Netherlands, Ireland, UK and Romania and is a member of the Magna Charta Observatory Council.
-She has taken part in system level reviews of higher education in Egypt and Spain.
-She has co-authored the two last editions of the Global Survey Report on Internationalization of Higher Education in 2010 and 2014 respectively, and written and presented numerous papers on a variety of higher education topics.
+Eva Egron-Polak serves on many committees in organisations such as UNESCO, the European Commission, or OECD, as well as on various university or national advisory committees in the Netherlands, Ireland, UK, Spain and Romania, among others.
+She is a member of the Magna Charta Observatory Council and a member of the Executive Committee of GAPS.
+She has taken part in system level reviews of higher education in Egypt and Spain, co-authored the two last editions of the IAU Global Survey Report on Internationalization of Higher Education (2010 and 2014 respectively), and written and presented numerous papers on higher education topics.
 In 2015 she was awarded a Doctorate honoris causa by Mykolas Romeris University in Lithuania.

 Lewis Purser is Director (Academic Affairs) at the Irish Universities Association, where he works with the Vice-Presidents Academic/Registrars' group, and also supports other groups including the admissions officers, access managers/directors, international officers, quality officers, heads of teaching and learning and heads of student services.